 You haven't seen Madison until you've seen it from a lake.
-As a city built on an isthmus, Madison is surrounded by over 15,000 acres of sparkling lakes.
+As a city built on an isthmus, Madison is surrounded by more than 15,000 acres of sparkling lakes.
 Whether you want to enjoy an early morning fishing trip, paddle away an afternoon with a friend in a canoe or test your balance on skis, Madison Parks provides you and your family with access to one of our community's greatest assets, our lakes.

 Lake Access Permit

-View a map of designated launch sites here, get tips for safe boating, and find out more about boating in Madison Parks in the Lake Access Permit brochure.
+A Lake Access Permit is required year-round at Law, Marshall, Olbrich, Olin, Spring Harbor, Tenney, and Warner parks.
+View a map of designated launch sites, get tips for safe boating, and find out more about boating in Madison Parks in the Lake Access Permit brochure.
 You may also visit Dane County Parks for more information.